ballerina-platform/module-ballerinax-dropbox/examples/create-folder/README.md

 ## Create a Folder

-This use case demonstrates how the Dropbox API can be utilized to create a folder in Dropbox.
+This use case demonstrates how the Dropbox API can be utilized to create a new folder in your Dropbox account.

 ## Prerequisites